felix-lang/felix/doc/refman/typematch.rst

 and we proceed to the next branch.
 If there are no branches left the typematch fails.

-If the argument *can possible match in the future* but doesn't at present, the whole type match is returned (minus any branches which have been discarded).
+If the argument *can possibly match in the future* but doesn't at present, the whole type match is returned (minus any branches which have been discarded).